Achlys2004/PES2UG22CS011_PES2UG22CS003_PES2UG22CS042_PES2UG22CS027_Kubernetes_Mimic/README.md

 1. **Services and Load Balancing**: Expose pods to other pods or external users through stable IPs or DNS names.
 2. **Deployments for Scaling**: Add support for running multiple replicas of pods and scaling them up/down.
 3. **Rolling Updates**: Enable application updates without downtime by gradually replacing pods.
-4. **Dashboard UI**: Provide a visual interface to monitor and manage resources.
-5. **Monitoring and Logging**: Add comprehensive metrics collection and log aggregation.
+4. **Enhanced Monitoring**: Add comprehensive metrics collection and visualization.
-6. **Storage Classes**: Implement dynamic persistent volume provisioning with different storage options.
+5. **Storage Classes**: Implement dynamic persistent volume provisioning with different storage options.
+6. **Network Policies**: Add support for controlling network traffic between pods.

 ---

 ## License

 This project is for educational purposes and is not intended for production use.

+## Contributors

+- PES2UG22CS011
+- PES2UG22CS003
+- PES2UG22CS042
+- PES2UG22CS027